nishant-deshpande-db/toolbox/spark_task_info/README.md

 The eventlogs can be on cloud store, or in (regional) logfood.

 ### Installing
+1. Use the python notebook spark_task_info.py directly via `%run`

+OR

 1. Download the latest wheel from dist.